josesamos/rolap/README.md

 db <- star_database(s, ft)
 ```

-The tables of dimensions and facts of the obtained star schema are shown
+The tables of dimensions and facts of the obtained star database are
-below.
+shown below.

 | when_key | Year |
 |:--------:|:----:|